Does this blockchain platform have what it takes to transform the global payments industry?

-The goal of Ripple is to be a global settlement network, a platform to allow anyone to transfer money in any currency to any currency in a matter of seconds.
-This is an ambitious goal meant to eliminate the use of older systems like Western Union or SWIFT.
+Ripple’s main aim is to create a global settlement network that ensures more efficient transactions between the world’s financial institutions.
+The platform is designed to allow users to transfer money from any currency to any other currency in a matter of seconds, anywhere in the world.
+This is an ambitious goal meant to eliminate the need for older systems like Western Union or SWIFT.

 Consider this scenario: Alice and Bob need to send some money to each other.
 Alice uses Jamaican dollars (JMD) to conduct her business, while Bob operates in Bangladeshi taka (BDT).

 While it might not be evident to end users, the process behind Alice sending Bob money involves converting the JMD to a common currency like USD, then transferring the money between Alice’s bank and Bob’s.
 Finally, the USD in Bob’s bank is converted back to BDT.

 This incurs a lot of fees at every exchange and wastes a lot of time.
 The Ripple network and the XRP currency aim to fix this problem.

 The alternative Ripple proposes is the use of XRP as a common currency underlying all money transfers between different currencies (USD is currently the most common currency).
 Not only are transaction fees much lower to convert from one currency to XRP and back, but transfers take a maximum of 4 seconds to execute and verify.

 xCurrent vs xRapid vs xVia: What’s the difference?

 Ripple offers three products to banks and payment providers around the world:

 Ripple vs Stellar

 Ripple’s key competitor, at least in the cryptosphere, is widely considered to be Stellar.
 Stellar offers a distributed payments network to provide fast and affordable cross-border transactions and also relies on its own native currency, Lumens (XLM).